You are here

 A gem of the National Mall dedicated to the third U.S. President

 Designed by John Russell Pope in 1925, the memorial resembles the Pantheon in Rome, an adaptation of Neoclassical architecture favored by Thomas Jefferson himself.
 Surrounded by water, the structure is located in West Potomac Park by the Tidal Basin, a large body of water that is bordered by DC’s famous cherry blossom trees.
 On a moonlit night, the memorial creates a beautiful, shimmering image on the water, and in springtime, it’s joined by blooming blossoms.

-The most convenient way to reach the Jefferson Memorial is by bus or Metro.
-The closest Metro station is Smithsonian, located on the Orange and Blue lines.
-As for the bus, take either the 32, 34 or 36 Metrobus routes.
-If traveling by car, visitor parking is available along Ohio Drive, as well as limited handicapped parking.
-However, note that street parking is scarce.
+The most convenient way to reach the Jefferson Memorial is by Metrorail or Metrobus.
+The closest Metro station is Smithsonian, located on the Orange and Blue Lines.
+As for the bus, take either the 32, 34 or 36 routes.

 As philosopher and statesman, Thomas Jefferson served in many capacities during his life: lawyer, politician, scientist, linguist, meteorologist, book collector, architect, farmer, diplomat.
 Of course, his two most famous posts were as the third U.S. President and the writer of the first draft of the Declaration of Independence.
 The memorial is meant to reflect his diverse and plentiful accomplishments.